-What’s your framework for your overall feelings, thoughts and outlook for your spouse?
-Do you have an underlying, pattern that you attribute to them most often?
+What’s your framework for your overall feelings, thoughts, and outlook for your spouse?
+Do you have an underlying pattern that you attribute to them most often?
 Is it mostly positive, or is it generally negative?

 More of the Story

-But, what if that “TRUTH” is negative?
+But, what if that “TRUTH” is a negative outlook?

 Negative sentiments about your partner’s motivations, intentions, feelings, and judgments about you can be enormously destructive.
-They are usually formed and maintained by too much mind reading and ‘filling in the blanks.’
+They are usually formed and maintained by too much mind-reading and ‘filling in the blanks.’

 - Add in many positive words and actions-you have to talk to each other!

 - Increase the friendship in the relationship, and have some fun together.